saumya/WebDesignDemo2/README.md

 # Designing the webpage

-A design project.
+ - A design project.
 Started as a convertion from image to HTML.
 But now, it has gone beyound that and is an UX project now.
+ - A prototype which is made live later

 # [Start Bootstrap - Freelancer](https://startbootstrap.com/template-overviews/freelancer/)